Image: Shutterstock

 Can Pregnant Women Eat Dragon Fruit?

-Dragon fruit contains sugars, carbohydrates, calcium, dietary fiber, and sodium, and is believed to be healthy for pregnant women.
+Dragon fruit contains sugars, carbohydrates, calcium, dietary fiber, and sodium, and is believed to be healthy for pregnant women and beneficial for fetal development.
 When you have it in limited amounts, dragon fruit is safe.

 How Much Dragon Fruit Can You Eat In A Day?